nogibjj/ids_final_sbd/README.md

 ## Microservice

 The microservice is built using Flask, providing a web interface to explore podcast analytics.
 It reads data from a preprocessed dataset (top_200.parquet) containing information about the top 200 Spotify podcasts in the US.
+The microservice is successfully deployed via Azure Web App to a public endpoint.
+It is hosted on [Azure Web App URL](https://alterschart.azurewebsites.net/).
+The Docker container for the microservice is hosted on DockerHub.

 ### Development Environment
 - Language: Python